johansatge/nwjs-macappstore/README.md

 6. [Submitting the app for validation](#submitting-the-app-for-validation)
 7. [Thanks](#thanks)

-## Getting the compatible binary
+## Important informations

-First, please be aware that **NW.js** currently does not officially supports publishing on the Mac App Store.
+Please be aware that **NW.js** currently does not officially supports publishing on the Mac App Store.

+NW.js is based on Chromium, which uses *private APIs* ([what is a private API](http://stackoverflow.com/questions/3000681/what-are-private-apis)), that are not allowed on the MAS.

-To comply with the MAS rules, you will need to use a patched, custom binary.
+So to comply with the MAS rules, you will need to use a patched, custom binary in which those APIs are no longer used.

-It can be downloaded on the alexeyst's [node-webkit-macappstore](https://github.com/alexeyst/node-webkit-macappstore) repository.

-You need the `nwjs.app` file (or `node-webkit.app`, depending on the version you are using).
+This binary has been tested and is used to run several applications on the MAS, but keep in mind that you may come across unexpected issues.

 If you want more informations, or compile the binary by yourself, you can check [this document](COMPILING.md).

-*This binary has been tested and runs several applications on the MAS, but keep in mind that you may run in unexpected issues.*

 ## Packaging your app

+The custom `nwjs.app` application you need to use can be downloaded on the alexeyst's [node-webkit-macappstore](https://github.com/alexeyst/node-webkit-macappstore) repository.

+You have to get the `nwjs.app` file (or `node-webkit.app`, depending on the version you want to use).

 ### Standard packaging